 To Use Your Harvest Apron

-To use your apron, simply lift up the bottom and run the ends of the cord through the outside holes and then the inside holes.
-Tie tight and you are ready to harvest.
+To use your epic harvest apron, simply lift up the bottom and run the ends of the cord through the outside holes and then the inside holes.
+Tie tight and you are ready for hands-free harvesting.
+Use the pocket for your pruners or snips.

 This is exactly what I’ve been looking for – thank you!
 Tell me though is there a minimum length for the ribbon?